Qi Nodes Travis Kern Qi Nodes Travis Kern

 But something in him has begun to flicker.
 At night, he dreams of cold winds and quiet halls, waking with unease.
 He notices new lines at his temples and a tremor in his fingers after speeches.
 He begins to wonder—who will come next?
 Will they honor what he has built, or sweep it away?

 He feels his hold on power growing soft, so he tightens his grip.
 He grows wary of succession.
-Questions in council grow sharp, and he rewrites old laws, not for justice, but preservation.
-His greatness has not vanished—but now it guards rather than gives.
+Questions in council grow sharp, and he rewrites old laws — not to be more just, but to preserve his influence.
+His greatness has not vanished, but now it counsels agression and control rather that generosity and growth.

 Yang's smoldering paranoia begins to burn too hot (Dàshǔ 大暑 ).
 The more he clings, the more the fire turns inward.
 Ministers walk in fear.
 The once-lively court grows hushed.
 Where once he inspired, he now watches shadows on the walls, convinced they conspire against him.

 What he built now feels fragile, something easily taken by a greedy successor, and the weight of preserving what he has made presses heavily on his shoulders.
-His sons whisper in the corridors—he hears their voices, never their words.
+His sons whisper in the corridors.
+He hears their voices, but never their words, imagining them discussing how to take his throne and cast him out.
 His meals are tasted three times.
-His sleep is broken by dreams of smoke - the scrolls detailing his mighty deeds burning to ash.
+His sleep is broken by dreams of the scrolls detailing his mighty deeds burning to ash — the smoke obscuring his vision and leaving him in darkness.

 He lashes out, throwing goblets and shouting in anger.
 He storms through halls in the dead of night.
 The land dries, fires spark, storms become violent.
 Crops wither.
 Even the sky grows weary of his rage.

 He begins to consider darker things -- rewrites to the rules of ascension; purges of his heirs and theirs.
-His legacy looms large—but he can no longer see where it ends and he begins.
+His legacy looms large, but he can no longer see where it ends and he begins.

 In a quiet corridor of the palace, a child coalesces from the darkness and a mild evening breeze.
-She is barely more than a whisper—Yin reborn.
+She is barely more than a whisper: Yin reborn.
 Not the old Empress, but her descendant.
 She wears no crown.
 She carries no sword.
 But her presence cools the air.

 When she takes the Emperor's hand, something stirs deep within him—an echo of a memory, soft and piercing.
 He sees the old Empress Yin, his grandmother, as she once was: her steady gaze, her warm bowls of broth, her hands wrapping his in silk.
 He remembers the way she ruled—not through command, but through presence.